GabrieleRisso/aiyu/README.md

 ## What is **aiyu**:

 This repository aims to fill the momentary void of viable interconnect products in the AI sphere by providing a set of powerful functions and resources for creating interconnected, AI-powered products.
-There is currently a lack of cohesive integrated systems that allow these technologies to work together seamlessly.  **aiyu**.

 Shell pipelines are an essential piece of interconnected products in the AI sphere due to their simplicity, power, and hopefully well-documented nature.
 Aiyu pipelines allow for quick and easy processing of data, enabling AI systems to ingest, manipulate, and transform large amounts of data in real-time.

 ## Features:

  * Hackable
- * it support most languages
+ * It support most languages
  * Linux and Mac compatible.
 Windows is coming soon.
  * Beautiful [Charm](https://charm.sh/ "Charm") TUI interface written in Go.
  * Terminal editor and Markdown reader.